orklann/PEP/README.md

 ## What I am working on
 I update PEP almost everyday.
 Please check out the official website ([PEP](https://macpep.org/)) to see news and downloads.

+## Join the community
+Join our [discord](https://discord.gg/Fvs8xS7As6) to chat with other people about PEP, or anything on PDFs.

 ## Roadmap

 I don't have any roadmap yet, but i will publish one later at the right moment.
 I hope someone will see the potential of PEP, and donate towards it to speed up the development process.